oracle-livelabs/developer/dev-ai-app-dev-finance-aiexperience/codingbasics/codingbasics.md

 ## Introduction

-At Seer Holdings, developers are building a next-generation construction procurement system that needs to combine enterprise-grade data governance with modern AI capabilities.
+At Seer Holdings, developers are building a next-generation loan approval system that needs to combine enterprise-grade data governance with modern AI capabilities.
 But before GenAI or vector search can be applied, one thing must be true:

 👉 The data must be in the right shape — accessible, trustworthy, and programmable.

 In this lab, you’ll act as a developer on the Seer Holdings data team.
 Your job is to build the foundational logic that powers the application’s intelligence layer.
 That means:

-- Creating and querying relational tables that represent real procurement and supplier data using Python
+- Creating and querying relational tables that represent real loan and customer data using Python
 - Converting that data into **JSON documents** using **JSON Duality Views**
 - Using **MongoDB-style syntax** via Oracle’s Mongo API to interact with the same data — without needing to duplicate or move it

 These capabilities make Oracle AI Database a **developer-friendly**, **multi-model platform**.
-You’ll write less glue code, eliminate data movement, and stay focused on the real task: powering intelligent construction procurement workflows.
+You’ll write less glue code, eliminate data movement, and stay focused on the real task: powering intelligent loan workflows.

 > 💡 Everything you implement here becomes the data foundation for Retrieval-Augmented Generation (RAG) and AI Vector Search in upcoming labs.